JaredHolzman/TheLazarusProject/README.md

 Caravan makes system setup and configuration easy.
 By operating on a system of directives, Caravan is generic enough to work out the box for most use cases and easy enough to extend to support more.

 ## Layers
 Caravan is organized around layers.
 Group all your setup scripts and dotfiles into a single logical directory and you can use directives to link all of your configs wherever they need to go on your system.
+Every layer must have a `caravan` file in it, dictating how to install the layer to the system.
+If you wish to group similiar layers by topic in a common directory, put a `+` at the begining of the directory name so that Caravan know not treat it as a layer.

 You can specifiy which layers you'd like installed via the `caravan.layers` file.

 ## Directives
 Directives are what allow you easily manage all of your dotfiles and setup scripts.
 Each layer has its own `caravan` file which give instructions to caravan on what to do with the files inside it.
 Here is a simple example
 ```
+depends:
+  layer_1
+  layer_2
 run:
   install_1
   install_2